Metrics

 Summary Metrics

-Summary Metrics allow you to track how long an application has been on focus.
+Summary Metrics allow you to track how long an app has been on focus.
 This can be useful when determining which apps are most used/needed.
-The configuration for the Summary Metrics is under the metrics
+The configuration for the Summary Metrics is under the "summaryMetric" property of the "metrics" top-level key of the system.json file of Glue42 Enterprise:

 "metrics": {